Rustin170506/ticdc-sink.slide/slides.md

 # Table Pipeline

-Each changefeed creates a processor, and each processor maintains a table pipeline.
+Each changefeed creates a processor, and each processor maintains multiple table pipelines.

 ### Pipeline
 <br>